unnsse/unnsse.io/content/posts/boundingbox_05032025.md

 ```

 This is because the larger groups on the right of the input have overlapping bounding boxes,
-so the returned coordinates bound the smaller group on the top left.
+so the returned coordinates bound the smaller group on the top-left.

 ---

 # Implementation

 Decided to use a lot of new Java 23 features (records, var keyword, etc.) to write this program.
-Didn't want nested for loops as they present a significant performance overhead when dealing with large input sets.
+Didn't want nested for loops as they present a significant performance overhead when dealing with
+large input sets.
 This was resolved using a lot of recursion along with `IntStream` functionality.

-### Java 23's Records and IntStreams
+## Using Java 23's Records

 Setting up the types as records was straightforward and also very concise and elegant.

 Made a `Point` record storing x,y coordinates as integers and a `Box` record for using
-`Point` type as top left and bottom right corners of the box.
+`Point` type as top-left and bottom-right corners of the box.

 ```java
 public class BoundingBox {